JMS55/jms55.github.io/content/posts/2023_09_12_bevy_third_birthday/index.md

 A fact that is probably surprising to developers without much experience in rendering is that Bevy's renderer performance is currently heavily CPU-limited - not GPU-limited, as you might expect.
 There's two factor to this:

-1. Bevy is inefficent with how it stores and uses rendering data
+1. Bevy is inefficient with how it stores and uses rendering data
 2. Bevy makes too many draw calls, and does too much state binding changes between draws

 In order to become a serious renderer, we'll need to dramatically improve our CPU performance.
 Thankfully, we have a _lot_ of changes in progress towards this goal.
 Many core parts of the renderer that have been neglected in favor of working on new features are being revamped and improved.
 Expect large performance gains in Bevy 0.12, and probably 0.13.

 Long-term, we'll want to support GPU-driven rendering, where the GPU handles almost all of the rendering work.
 An extreme example of this kind of architecture is Unreal Engine's Nanite, which is capable of rendering micro-poly meshes.
-We (almost certainly) won't go _that_ far, but implementing 60% of the techniques (bindless, draw indirect, compute-based rasterizer, compute-based fustrum culling, two pass occlusion culling, and also asset streaming) should give us 90% of the benefit, and allow complex scenes with many orders of magnitude greater amounts of meshes.
+We (almost certainly) won't go _that_ far, but implementing 60% of the techniques (bindless, draw indirect, compute-based rasterizer, compute-based frustum culling, two pass occlusion culling, and also asset streaming) should give us 90% of the benefit, and allow complex scenes with many orders of magnitude greater amounts of meshes.
 This is an exciting area to work on, and there's a lot to do!

 ### Documentation